 That's relatively high compared to, say, the trailing 12-month P/E ratio for the FTSE 250 at the end of September 2019 (19.71).
 The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.

 However, Royal Dutch Shell's P/E ratio is best considered in relation to those of others within the oil & gas integrated industry or those of similar companies.

-Royal Dutch Shell's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 3.1023.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Royal Dutch Shell's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.4236.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Royal Dutch Shell's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 However, it's sensible to consider Royal Dutch Shell's PEG ratio in relation to those of similar companies.

 Royal Dutch Shell's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping £53.7 billion.

 The EBITDA is a measure of a Royal Dutch Shell's overall financial performance and is widely used to measure a its profitability.